Teaneck Child Support Lawyer

 All children in Teaneck deserve the best chance to grow up with their needs met.
 When the parents of that child live together, the law presumes that both parents are contributing equally to the child’s wellbeing.
 However, when the parents have never lived together, or are currently going through the process of divorce or separation, they must make proper arrangements for the care and custody of children.

 A major part of these arrangements is child support.
 When parenting time and the child’s living situation is altered, there is a need for financial adjustments.
 The parent holding the lesser amount of parenting time generally must pay child support to the other.
 However, not every child support plan is equal, and courts have broad powers to use their judgment when issuing these orders.
-A Teaneck child support lawyer could help parents to fight for the child support plans that are right and fair for them and their children.
+A Teaneck child support lawyer can help parents to fight for the child support plans that are right and fair for them and their children.
+Speak to a dedicated local family law attorney today to discover your legal options.

 The Legal Basis for Child Support